starcraftman/diceBot/README.md

 See a full list of commands with `!help`.
 For each top level command see specific help, for instance for help with `!roll`, try `!roll --help`.

+## Setup

+Apart from running setup.py, ensure geckodriver available on the path for selenium.